Thi-Tracey-Nguyen/Terminal-App/README.md

 ## Implementation Plan

 In order of priority:
 1. Game Logic
 2. Classes, attributes and methods
-3. Game flow
+3. Game features
 4. Testing
 5. Error Handling
 6. Nice-to-haves

 ### Game Logic
-* Generate random characters in the alphabet, with a consideration for frequencies.
+* Weighted randomization of word characters.
 * Create permutations of characters with randomized permutation length to keep the game fair.
 * Word verification requires two steps:  1/Checking if all the characters is from the player's rack and 2/Checking if the word is a valid English word.
 * Score keeping: points for each character in the valid word are stored in a dictionary, use itertation to calculate points for each word and carry the points through the whole game.